 Eelgrass is the primary seagrass species in Atlantic Canada.
 It is an ‘Ecologically Significant Species’ and protected under federal legislation through a prohibition on the harmful alteration, disruption, or destruction of fish habitat.
 The Centre for Marine Applied Research (CMAR) has produced a comprehensive report on the potential for interaction of shellfish and finfish aquaculture

 Nova Scotia hosts a growing number of finfish and shellfish aquaculture facilities located in coastal waters and on land.
 There is interest in further development.
-A challenge for prospective growers is that information on the province’s infrastructure and service support are not readily accessible.
+A challenge for prospective growers is that information on the province’s infrastructure and service support is not readily accessible.
 While most of the required information exists in various forms